mourjo/VMScheduling/README.md

 - if you don't have a private repository, send me a diff against the master branch of this repository.

-You may use a public repository if you want but you will be responsible in case of suspect similarities between other projects and yours.
+- You may use a public repository if you want but you will be responsible in case of suspect similarities between other projects and yours.

-## Evaluation criteria

-- quality of each scheduler
-- quality of each observer
-- code clarity
-- the justification for each scheduling algorithm, especially the energy-aware ones.

-Furthermore, bonus points will be granted to the 3 projects having

-- the energy-aware static schedulers providing the highest savings
-- the energy-aware dynamic schedulers providing the highest savings
-- the energy-aware schedulers (static or dynamic) leading to the highest revenues.

 ## Exercices

-For this project, you will have to develop various VM schedulers (_VmAllocationPolicy_ in CloudSim terminology) and a few observers that check if your schedulers behave correctly.
+For this project, you will have to develop various VM schedulers (`VmAllocationPolicy` in CloudSim terminology) and a few observers that check if your schedulers behave correctly.

 To integrate your schedulers within the codebase, you will have to declare your schedulers inside the class `VmAllocationPolicyFactory`.